“Courage is the ladder on which all other virtues mount.”

-CARES provides the opportunity to make a positive change in your life, but it is up to you to take advantage of this opportunity.
+CARES provides the opportunity to make a positive change in your life.

 When you first come to CARES you will meet with the staff member on duty and explain your situation.
 We will collect basic demographic information and provide you with a tour of the facility.
 CARES provides beds, linens, towels, personal hygiene items and toiletries.
 A lockbox is provided for any valuables.
 If you arrive with children, you will meet with a child services coordinator to assess them, both physically and emotionally, and make additional referrals if necessary.
 Our educational coordinator will ensure your children are enrolled in school with supplies, provide enrichment activities, tutoring, and more.

-You will also meet with a social worker within three days of admittance.
-Follow up meetings are expected weekly, and social workers are flexible and accommodating to your schedule.
-We will work with you to develop a Housing Plan to identify housing barriers, needs and goals, and necessary supportive services (housing, employment, food stamps, etc.), and actions on these plans are required within 10 days if you are single, and 15 days if you have children.
+You will also meet with a Case Manager within three days of admittance.
+Follow up meetings are expected weekly.
+Case Managers are flexible and accommodating to your schedule.
+We will work with you to develop a housing plan to identify housing barriers, needs and goals, and necessary supportive services (housing, employment, food stamps, etc.).
+Actions on these plans are required within 10 days if you are single, and 15 days if you have children.

 - Referrals to job finding assistance agencies